yandex-cloud/geesefs/README.md

 # Installation

-* On Linux, install via [pre-built binaries](https://github.com/yandex-cloud/geesefs/releases/latest/download/geesefs).
+* Ure-built binaries:
+  * [Linux amd64](https://github.com/yandex-cloud/geesefs/releases/latest/download/geesefs-linux-amd64).
 You may also need to install fuse-utils first.
+  * [Mac amd64](https://github.com/yandex-cloud/geesefs/releases/latest/download/geesefs-mac-amd64).
+You also need `osxfuse` for GeeseFS to work.
 * Or build from source with Go 1.13 or later:

 ```ShellSession